TheONLYGod1/FivemServerStatus/README.md

-BUG_CHANNEL | Channel that will recieve bug reports | Yes BUG_LOG_CHANNEL | Channel that will log bug reports | Yes LOG_CHANNEL | Channel that will log status changes | Yes
+BUG_CHANNEL | Channel that will recieve bug reports | Yes BUG_LOG_CHANNEL | Channel that will log bug reports | Yes LOG_CHANNEL | Channel that will log status changes | Yes RESTART_TIMES | Will display restart times for the server | Yes
 ##### Example of the config.json file
 ### All variables must be filled for the bot to work properly!
 ```json